Minor Works Contract

 • Defence-specific clauses have been removed, together with clauses that give effect to Commonwealth procurement policy.

-• Commonwealth policies and quidelines have been removed from the definition of Statutory Requirements.
+• Commonwealth policies and guidelines have been removed from the definition of Statutory Requirements.

-• An express right for the Contractor to suspend work and, if not remedied, terminate for non payment or Owner insolvecy have been included.
+• An express right for the Contractor to suspend work and, if not remedied, terminate for non-payment or Owner insolvency has been included.

 • The right for the Owner to terminate for convenience has been deleted.